-

 - Sanitary storage facilities are required, with protection from sunlight, temperature and humidity control, no direct contact with the floor, and physical separation from other substances.

-How to register a cannabis business in Thailand
+How to Register a Cannabis Business in Thailand

 Emerhub can assist you throughout the entire company registration process and will ensure that your cannabis business remains entirely compliant with Thai regulations.